jcport1/jcport1/README.md

 - ⚡ Fun fact: ...
 -->

-I am a fullstack software engineer from Maine and a current grade student pursuing a master's in computer science.
+I am a fullstack software engineer from Maine and a current grad student pursuing a master's in computer science.
 - 🔭 Working on multiple frontend and backend projects using React, Ruby on Rails, JavaScript, etc.
 - 🌱 Learning algorithims and data structures in depth
 - 🚀 Improving my framework skills: Node.js, Express.js, Next.js